 Dan Kemp: Before Boro’

-Kemp had started catching the eye already, so we can only imagine that we had to see off at least some competition to land him.
-After moving across the smoke from Chelsea in late 2015, he’d worked his way up the Hammers ladder.
-By the time he came to us, he was in fine Premier League 2 form; scoring eight times in 15 outings, with a couple more tacked onto his 2019-20 tally thanks to goals in the Leasing.com Trophy.
-He was also part of the Hammers’ U21 side that lifted the 2016 Premier League Cup.
+At the time Kemp first came to the club, he was with West Ham United; catching the eye early doors.
+So we imagine we had to see off at least some competition to land him.
+After moving across the smoke from Chelsea in 2015, he’d worked his way up the Hammers ladder.
+And by the time he came to us, he was in fine Premier League 2 form; bagging eight in 15 outings, with a couple more tacked onto his 2019-20 tally thanks to goals in the Leasing.com Trophy.
+He was part of the Hammers’ U21 side that lifted the 2016 Premier League Cup too.

 In addition to his club honours, Kemp turned out at both England U19 and U20 levels.